-Littleton Coin Company is perhaps the best-known coin dealer in America.
+Next to the United States Mint, Littleton Coin Company is perhaps the best-known coin dealer in America.
 Their advertising can be found across a broad spectrum of magazines and media.
-They employ more than 350 people at their 85,000 sq. ft. facility.
+They employ more than 350 people at their 85,000 square foot facility.
 Compare that to your local coin shop!
-The truth, however, is that all those salaries, that expensive advertising, and the gigantic facility is all paid for by coin collectors!
+The truth, however, is that all those employee salaries, expensive advertising, and the gigantic facility are all paid for by coin collectors!
 Littleton's prices aren't just high; they're stratospheric!
 But is Littleton worth it?

 How Littleton Coin Company Works